Liang Wen-chieh: Early life and education

 Liang Wen-chieh was born in 1971 in Yonghe District, Taipei County (now part of New Taipei City), Taiwan.
 His parents were originally from the Dachen Islands who were evacuated to Taiwan in 1955 following the defeat of Nationalists by the Communists at the Battle of Dachen Archipelago.

 From 1990 to 1997, Liang studied at National Taiwan University, where he graduated with a bachelors and masters degree in political science.
 During his studies, Liang was one of the leading figures of the Wild Lily student movement.

 Political career

-As a party official, from 1999-2000, Liang was deputy Director of the DPP's Department of Chinese Affairs.
-From 2002-2005, he was the party's Chief Deputy Executive Director for its Policy Research and Coordinating Committee and also an advisor from 2004-2005 to the Mainland Affairs Council.
-From 2020-2022, Liang served as a member of the party's Central Executive Committee.
+As a party official, from 1999 to 2000, Liang was deputy Director of the DPP's Department of Chinese Affairs.
+From 2002 to 2005, he was the party's Chief Deputy Executive Director for its Policy Research and Coordinating Committee and also an advisor from 2004 to 2005 to the Mainland Affairs Council.
+From 2020 to 2022, Liang served as a member of the party's Central Executive Committee.

-As an elected official, Liang served from 2010-2022 for four terms on the Taipei City Council.
+As an elected official, Liang served from 2010 to 2022 for four terms on the Taipei City Council.